MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 ## Known issues

-### 15.1.61.21 - MSOLAP, 19.12.3.0 - AMO and ADOMD
+### 19.12.3.0 - AMO

 This release introduces a new enumeration, **Microsoft.AanalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
-If your code has a reference to the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
+If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

 ::: moniker range="asallproducts-allversions || azure-analysis-services-current || power-bi-premium-current"